Walze/Miniframe/README.md

 });
 ```

-Then your new component in your html
+Then put your new component in your html

 ```html
 <nav-app></nav-app>
 ```

-## Single Page App support
+## Single Page App

 Comes enabled by default